userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 [note]

-The script isn't intended to solve this issue for every desktop environment or for every icon theme.
-As the snap cannot access the host system's cursor store, it relies on the user's chosen theme being contained in the `gtk-common-themes` content snap or the Qt/KDE Frameworks platform snap.
-If the user's chosen theme isn't present in any of these snaps, then the application will fall back to the default mentioned above.
+The confinement system prevents from accessing the host system's cursor store.
+This means that the user's chosen theme needs to exist in the `gtk-common-themes` content snap or in the Qt/KDE Frameworks platform snap, otherwise the application will fall back to the Qt 5 provided default.
 [/note]
 [/details]